 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-With that said, there are some potential consequences when it comes to the type of milk you choose to drink with respect to supplement timing (when you decide to consume creatine and milk throughout the day), and the phase of training you’re in (either bulking or cutting).
+With that said, there are some potential consequences when it comes to the type of milk you choose and supplement timing (more on this below).

 - Adding creatine to milk is a great way to make your creatine supplement taste better, increasing the likelihood of taking it consistently.